Grading and Academic Standards

 After at least one semester’s grades have been posted, a currently enrolled undergraduate student may petition the Registrar in writing for academic renewal.
 This is a procedure which allows students to request that their academic records be reviewed for the purpose of discounting for grade point average computation all courses bearing grades of D+ or lower and entered on the academic record ten or more calendar years prior to the request.
 Under this procedure, courses meeting the criteria do not count toward the total hours, upper division hours, or WCore hours needed for graduation.
 The renewal option can be used only once during a student’s undergraduate career.
 This procedure does not apply to students pursuing a second undergraduate degree.

-The academic standing of each undergraduate student is determined by examining records at the end of Fall and Spring semesters.
+The academic standing of each undergraduate student is determined by examining records at the end of Fall and Spring semesters and when corresponding final grades are submitted for incomplete work.
 Students must earn the minimum semester grade point average shown below to be in good academic standing at the college.
 Students already on probation may be returned to good standing during summer semesters but cannot be placed on probation or suspended during summer semesters.

 |Total No. of Hours Attempted at Westminster*||Minimum Semester GPA Required|